jeftegoes/AwsOverview/README.md

   - No message retention.
 - Kinesis: real-time data streaming, persistence and analysis.
 - Amazon MQ: managed Apache MQ in the cloud (MQTT, AMQP protocols).
 - **When using SQS or SNS, you apply the "decouple your applications" principle.
-This means that IT systems should be designed in a way that reduces interdependencies—a change or a failure in one component should not cascade to other components.**
+This means that IT systems should be designed in a way that reduces interdependencies-a change or a failure in one component should not cascade to other components.**

 ## 14. Cloud Monitoring